NetSys/demi-applications/src/main/scala/spark/docs/cluster-overview.md

   easy to set up a cluster.
 * [Apache Mesos](running-on-mesos.html) -- a general cluster manager that can also run Hadoop MapReduce and service applications.
-* [Hadoop YARN](running-on-yarn.html) -- the resource manager in Hadoop 2.0.
+* [Hadoop YARN](running-on-yarn.html) -- the resource manager in Hadoop 2.

 In addition, Spark's [EC2 launch scripts](ec2-scripts.html) make it easy to launch a standalone cluster on Amazon EC2.

-# Shipping Code to the Cluster

-The recommended way to ship your code to the cluster is to pass it through SparkContext's constructor, which takes a list of JAR files (Java/Scala) or .egg and .zip libraries (Python) to disseminate to worker nodes.
-You can also dynamically add new files to be sent to executors with `SparkContext.addJar` and `addFile`.
+# Submitting Applications

+Applications can be submitted to a cluster of any type using the `spark-submit` script.
+The [application submission guide](submitting-applications.html) describes how to do this.

 # Monitoring